 My perspective on “What is Anthropology?” is also molded by the late Michel-Rolph Trouillot’s work, especially in Global Transformations.
 I use Trouillot for Cultural Anthropology.
-For a related approach, see the guest post on Teaching Trouillot.
+For more information, see the Trouillot Bibliography and the guest post on Teaching Trouillot.
 Although Ingold and Trouillot seem to approach “What is Anthropology?” from very different vantages, their ideas about the place of ethnography and the social role of anthropology often coincide.

 The American Anthropological Association has a useful “What is Anthropology?” page which details the disciplinary subfields.
-I am a co-editor for the Open Anthropology project which curates articles in their journals for a limited period of open access.
+I am a co-editor for the Open Anthropology project which curates articles in their journals for a one year free to read period.

-In some ways, the question of “What is Anthropology?” is answered by what anthropologists are doing.
-The Anthropology Blogs page is a resource to keep up with what anthropologists are doing and in 2017, how Anthropology Matters.
+In some ways, the question of “What is Anthropology?” is answered by what anthropologists do.
+The Anthropology Blogs page provides resources to keep up with what anthropologists do and in 2017, how Anthropology Matters.